 Henry Joseph Brahinsky was for many years a leading member of Dallas's musical community.

-Henry was born January 6, 1917, in Kansas City, Missouri, the son of Russian-Ukrainian immigrants Nathan Brahinsky and Doris Shapiro Brahinsky.
-During his childhood in Kansas City and St. Joseph, Missouri, and Marysville and Concordia, Kansas, Henry proved to be a young prodigy as a violinist, winning numerous local, state, and regional contests.
+Henry was born January 6, 1917, in Kansas City, Missouri, the son of Russian-Jewish immigrants Nathan Brahinsky and Doris "Dasha" Shapiro Brahinsky.
+During Henry's childhood, he lived with his family in various locales, including Kansas City and St. Joseph, Missouri, and Wichita, Marysville, and Concordia, Kansas.

+In 1950, Henry married Muriel Silberman, a Dallas physician, with whom he would raise three sons, Martin, Gerald, and Eric, who all became professional violinists.
 In 1954, Henry ended his tenure with the Dallas Symphony.
 He became a full-time music teacher, at the same time remaining highly active as a free-lance performing musician and contractor.
-At the age of 40 he returned to school and earned a Master of Music Education degree from North Texas State College (now the University of North Texas) in Denton.
+At the age of 40 he returned to school and in 1959 earned a Master of Music Education degree from North Texas State College (now the University of North Texas) in Denton.

 Throughout his career Henry maintained a small but highly successful private violin studio.
-He taught orchestra and instructed string-instrument classes from the elementary to high-school levels in many of the public schools in Dallas, and also briefly served on the string faculty at Texas Woman's University in Denton.
+His most accomplished student, Jack Glatzer, was a winner at age 17 of the nationally prestigious Merriweather Post Competition in Washington, D.C., which led to a solo performance of a movement of the Brahms Violin Concerto with the National Symphony Orchestra; Jack would later be appointed concertmaster of the Rotterdam Philharmonic.
+Henry taught orchestra and instructed string-instrument classes from the elementary to high-school levels in many of the public schools in Dallas and also briefly served on the string faculty at Texas Woman's University in Denton.
 He was an active member of the Dallas Music Educators Association, for which he served a term as president, and of the Texas Music Educators Association.
 He also belonged to the Classroom Teachers of Dallas.

-During the 1950s Henry performed violin solos on a weekly program on WFAA radio in Dallas.
-During his career he served as concertmaster of the Fort Worth Symphony Orchestra, the Richardson Symphony Orchestra, and the Casa Mañana Summer Musicals in Fort Worth, and was also Second Concertmaster of the Fort Worth Opera Orchestra.
+In 1941, Henry performed violin solos on a ten-week series of programs on WFAA-WBAP radio in Dallas.
+In the course of his career he served as concertmaster of the Fort Worth Symphony Orchestra, the Richardson Symphony Orchestra, and the Casa Mañana Summer Musicals in Fort Worth and was also second concertmaster of the Fort Worth Opera Orchestra.
 He was a longtime member of and musician contractor for the Wichita Falls Symphony Orchestra.
-He played shows regularly for the Ice Capades and for the Venetian Room at the Fairmont Hotel in Dallas, and had steady work with small ensembles at the Village Club and the Hyatt Regency Hotel in Dallas.
+He was a member of the orchestra for the Dallas Summer Musicals for eleven seasons.
+He played shows regularly for the Ice Capades and for the Venetian Room at the Fairmont Hotel and had steady work with small ensembles at the Village Club and the Hyatt Regency Hotel in Dallas.
 He was a Life Member of the American Federation of Musicians.

 Henry Brahinsky died February 15, 2001, in Dallas.